Correcting for Selection Bias and Missing Response in Regression using Privileged Information: Missing data, selection bias and privileged information

 \paragraph{Ignorable missingness/selection bias} When the data is MCAR or MAR, we have the conditional independence $Y\Indep S \given X$ and thus

 in which case we call the missingness/selection mechanism \emph{ignorable} for estimating $\EE[Y|X]$.
 An example of an ignorable (MAR) missingness or selection mechanism is given in Figure \ref{fig:ignorable}.
 When this mechanism is ignorable, any correctly specified model could directly be learned as \emph{Empirical Risk Minimization} (ERM) is consistent \citep{sugiyama2007covariate}, and hence, there is no need for bias correction.
+Note that the right-hand side of equation (\ref{eqn:id_ign}) is only defined for $X \in \supp[\PP(X | S=1)]$, and one has to be mindful when extrapolating to values $X\in\supp[\PP(X)] \setminus \supp[\PP(X | S=1)]$ \citep{martius2016extrapolation}.

 Although in this case the missingness or selection mechanism can in principle be ignored, one should beware that under model misspecification, ERM is not consistent anymore.
 Also, efficiency of the estimation procedure can be affected by MCAR and MAR. \cite{zadrozny2004learning} and \cite{weifan2005improved} investigate the performance of multiple popular classification algorithms under covariate shift. \cite{robins1995semiparametric} investigate the asymptotic efficiency of semi-parametric estimation of the regression function via Generalised Estimating Equations (GEE).
 Note that in the missingness setting, we can use the values of $X$ where $Y$ is unobserved as additional (unlabelled) input of a \emph{semi-supervised learning} algorithm.
 When doing \emph{anticausal} prediction (i.e., when $Y$ is the cause of $X$), these additional samples could benefit performance \citep{scholkopf2012causal}.